11 Plus CSSE, CEM, GL and Independent School Comprehension Tips – 2019

 The Key Phrases in the 11+ exam

 Remember that the 11+ exam is testing your comprehension of the text given to you.
 Here, comprehension means understanding, and they want to know if you have understood the text as much as the questions themselves.
-So, look for these key phrases in order to give correct answers:
+So, look for these key phrases to give correct answers:

 ‘Use evidence from the text to back up the given answer’